codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear the one about the guy with the broken hearing aid?
-Neither did he.
+Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+In the programming language &quot;Python&quot;, which of these statements would display the string &quot;Hello World&quot; correctly?
- 1. Click
+ 1. print(&quot;Hello World&quot;)
- 2. Logic
+ 2. console.log(&quot;Hello World&quot;)
- 3. Pixel
+ 3. printf(&quot;Hello World&quot;)
- 4. Think
+ 4. echo &quot;Hello World&quot;

 <details>
   <summary>Answer</summary>
-  Think
+  print(&quot;Hello World&quot;)
 </details>